Luigi Riccio

 Luigi Ginginiello Riccio (born 1957) is a former Italian Camorrista who is now a pentito.
 While initially a member of the Nuova Camorra Organizzata, Riccio switched sides and joined the rival Nuova Famiglia only eight months before his collaboration with the Italian Justice department in 1983.
 He was one of the eight major pentiti whose testimony dealt a massive blow to the NCO's organizational structure.
-By the time of his defection, Luigi Riccio had a reputation as one of the bloodiest and most fearsome killers in the NCO, but was also considered to be a fickle individual for his well-known propensity of switching sides.
+By the time of his defection, Luigi Riccio had a reputation as one of the bloodiest and most fearsome killers in the NCO, but was also considered to be a fickle individual for his well-known propensity for switching sides.

 Biography

 Early years

 Not much is known about the early life of Luigi Riccio.
 The bulk of his profile comes from the tape of Riccio's confession to the instructing judge in charge of the prosecution of the Nuova Famiglia.
-On January 6, 1979, Riccio was officially inducted into the organization by NCO boss, Raffaele Cutolo himself, with Nicola Nuzzo, a Capozona (Capo-area) and Riccio's fellow villager as his godfather.
-Riccio was 22 years old at the time of his induction, and was immediately put in charge of a gambling house in his native village, Ponticelli.
+On 6 January 1979, Riccio was officially inducted into the organization by NCO boss Raffaele Cutolo himself, with Nicola Nuzzo, a Capozona (Capo-area) and Riccio's fellow villager as his godfather.
+Riccio was 22 years old at the time of his induction and was immediately put in charge of a gambling house in his native village, Ponticelli.
 There, Riccio was soon involved in the various beatings that had to be given to gamblers who were unable to pay their gambling debts.
 Sometimes, the beatings gravitated towards murder, a circumstance that he would later characterize as unintentional: "They were intended as warnings and if they turned into murders, that was accidental".